Kratom Guides

 (LEGAL)

-Kratom is currently legal in Kansas.
-A bill to include kratom in the controlled substance list was proposed in 2018.
+This is an improvement considering a bill to include kratom in the controlled substance list was proposed in 2018.
 Due to action from activists and supporters, authorities removed kratom from it before passing the bill.
 This year, Kansas is reviewing the Kratom Consumer Protection Act.

 The Kansas Senate received a bill that proposed revising the substance in Schedules I, II, and III.
 Initially, kratom was one of them.